mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build_guess.rst

 DESCRIPTION
 ===========
-**mmpack-build-guess** will attempt to guess a mmpack specfile from the current tree and prints it to stdout.
+**mmpack-build guess** will attempt to guess a mmpack specfile from the current tree and prints it to stdout.

 It expects to be called from the root of the git repository.